 Clinicians and researchers know that our risk for developing pelvic floor disorders, such as urine leakage and prolapse, increases as we age.
 However, the impact of aging on the pelvic floor is still poorly understood.
 Our lab will be starting a new study to improve our understanding of age-related changes in the pelvic floor muscles.
 This work will help with the development of interventions to target the effects of aging and help to manage and treat pelvic floor disorders in older women.

 - Telephone screening to determine your eligibility

-- Attend a pelvic floor muscle assessment at the McLean Function Measurement Lab, University of Ottawa
+- Attend an initial pelvic floor muscle assessment involving ultrasound imaging and a custom device to measure your strength at at the McLean Function Measurement Lab, University of Ottawa (1.5 hours)